 - Change in eating habits

 In some severe cases, burnout could potentially have physical effects.
-Some workers can experience lowered immunity, which can make them more prone to contracting illnesses.
+Some workers can experience lowered immunity, making them more prone to contracting illnesses.
 Additionally, burnout can sometimes cause headaches or muscle pain.
 Burnout does not go away on its own.

 Getting Compensation Benefits

-Missouri law recognizes that workers can develop emotional or psychological issues as a result of their work.
+Missouri law recognizes that workers can develop emotional or psychological issues due to their work.
 As a result, any mental disorder, including burnout, may be eligible for compensation per Missouri legislation.

-The issue in these cases is proving the burnout is caused by your work, and not some other factor.
-Workers compensation benefits are only given if the condition suffering is caused by the workplace.
-For instance, if you work as a caregiver and come in contact with terminal patients, and as a result, you develop depression, then by law you may be entitled to compensation for your treatment.
+The issue in these cases is proving that burnout is caused by your work and not some other factor.
+Workers’ compensation benefits are only given if the condition suffering is caused by the workplace.
+For instance, if you work as a caregiver and come in contact with terminal patients, and as a result, you develop depression, then by law, you may be entitled to compensation for your treatment.